 Your core teaching will take place at the small group table where you can differentiate.
 I truly believe that magic and deep understanding happens at the small group table!

-If you’re looking for lessons that perfectly fit a guided math block schedule, check out my Guided Math Bundle for lessons on each 2nd grade concept!
+If you’re looking for lessons that perfectly fit a guided math block schedule, check out my Guided Math Bundle for example guided math lessons on each 2nd grade concept!

 60 Minute Math Block Schedule